keymetrics/doc-pm2/en/plus/guide/configuration.md

 ### Metric: Variable Exposition

-The first type of metric, called `metric`, allows to expose a variable's value.
+The first type of metric, called `metric`, is simply the exposition of a variable's value.
 The variable can be exposed passively, with a function that gets called every second, or actively, with a method that you use to update the value.

 #### Passive Mode